andrekovac/explain-programming/content/blog/data/computer-vision/index.md

 #### First layer

-Just look at the neurons with highest activations.
+- Look at the neurons with highest activations.
+- The neurons are directly connected to the input image.
+- Look through all the images which are highly activated for a given neuron and search for similarities.

 ![Explaining layer 1](./images/explanatory_ai_layer1.png)